drogerschariot/Puppetry/README.md

 Puppetry
 =================

 Create a diverse puppet test environment in minutes using Vagrant.
+Puppetry will spin off 1 puppetmaster and 3 clients with 1 command.

 ###Install